Jerry299/prembly_test/README.md

 In the `index.html` file, there are two script tags:

-- `main.ts` handles the mock data JSON version of the app.
+- `main.tsx` handles the mock data JSON version of the app.
 - `main2.tsx` handles the API data fetching version of the app.

 This separation allows the project to demonstrate two approaches to data handling within the same codebase.